foxcaulfield/guides/ubuntu-typescript-webpack-eslint-prettier.md

     "strict": true, /* Enable all strict type-checking options. */

-    "skipLibCheck": false, /* Skip type checking all .d.ts files. */ "esModuleInterop": false, /* Emit additional JavaScript to ease support for importing CommonJS modules.
+    "skipLibCheck": false, /* Skip type checking all .d.ts files. */ "esModuleInterop": true, /* Emit additional JavaScript to ease support for importing CommonJS modules.
 This enables 'allowSyntheticDefaultImports' for type compatibility. */
     "forceConsistentCasingInFileNames": false, /* Ensure that casing is correct in imports. */

     // Strict Checks